 If the problem is not located around the SHARPING LEVER, you may have a loose end of string that is rattling inside the sound chamber.
 Put your hand inside the harp and touch the knotted ends while plucking the harp to see where the problem is located.
 Oftentimes you can solve it by simply trimming off a loose end of string or by twisting the knotted end in a different direction.

-We recommend Old English because it does not contain any silicone or wax both of which would cause problems should you ever need to re-finish or touch up the finish.
+We recommend Old English polish because it does not contain any silicone or wax—both of which would cause problems should you ever need to re-finish or touch up the finish of your harp.

 Simple scratches will usually disappear with an application of Old English.
 If the scratch is a deeper you might try some touch up graining pens available at most local hardware stores.
 Any repair beyond this is somewhat beyond the scope of this article.

 If you ever need to repair the wood parts of your lever harp, you will be glad to know that the NECK/PILLAR assembly can be removed from the sound chamber to facilitate repair work.
 Simply loosen the strings and unhook them from the TUNING PINS.
 Then remove any screws from the BASE of the harp to allow the NECK/PILLAR to come free of the harp body.

 Considering purchasing a lever harp?
 Musicmakers builds a variety of lever harps to accommodate all harpists from beginner to professional.
 Our harp selection serves a variety of needs: travel, music therapy, and concert halls.
 We have something just for you.